ros-mobile-robots/ros-mobile-robots.github.io/docs/theory/robot-vision/image-processing.md

 Without blurring the image and therefore removing the high-frequnecy noise, a preceding high-pass filtering step would also amplify the noise.
 To enhance only the high-frequency edges, it is common to first apply a low-pass filter, which basically takes an average of neighbouring pixels.

+A simple filter to blur or low-pass filter an image is the normalized average filter:

+$$
+1/9 \begin{matrix}
+     1 & 1 & 1 \\
+     1 & 1 & 1 \\
+     1 & 1 & 1 \\
+    \end{matrix}
+$$

+!!! note
+    Normalization is important to avoid brightening the image and therefore maintain the same energy.

 ### Gaussian Kernels

 ## References